nth-chile/gagesalzano2/README.markdown

 - **dark_title:** if you want the post title to be dark on the homepage, just add `dark_title: true`.
 If not, just leave it out

 ## Posts
-- New posts are written in the "_posts" folder.
+- You will be writing new posts in Markdown files and saving them to the "_posts" folder.
 Filename syntax is important, so just make sure they match the others.
 - You can use HTML in Markdown files, and the Gage.com framework depends on it!
 A few rules for using HTML in Markdown:
     - Markdown syntax will not work inside of an HTML block.
     - Block element tags must not be indented, and must be surrounded by blank lines.